mulle-kybernetik/MulleScion/README.md

 * **Reasonably
 Fast** :      *MulleScion* can compile templates into a compressed
                archive format.
-Loading such an archive is lots faster than parsing.
+Loading such an archive ought to be lots faster than parsing (but because the parse is so fast, maybe isn't).
                A compiled template is read-only, you can use it many times to render different output from different input.

 * **Secure** :   *MulleScion* has hooks so your application can ensure